adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-Thisrelease fixes an issue with file viewing that was causing issues for IE6 users.
+This release fixes a number of small usability issues and adds support for user-preferences.

 Downloads